Email Marketing for Small Business: The No-BS Guide to Picking the Right Platform

 Pricing: Free plan available for up to 500 subscribers with basic features.
 The Lite plan starts at $15/month for 500 subscribers with a send limit of 10x your list size.
 Plus plan starts at $30/month with unlimited sends and advanced features.

-- 24/7 live chat support and phone support (rare at this price point)
+- 24/7 live chat and phone support.
+At this price point that's unusual and I've used it

 For full pricing details, see our AWeber pricing guide.